Freak show: Disability

 Many scholars have argued that freak show performers were exploited by the showmen and managers for profit because of their disabilities.
 Many freaks were paid generously, but had to deal with museum managers who were often insensitive about the performers' schedules, working them long hours just to make a profit.
 This was particularly hard for top performers, since more frequent shows sold more tickets.
 Many entertainers were abused by small-time museum operators, kept to grueling schedules, and given only a small percentage of their total earnings.
 Individual exhibits were hired for about one to six weeks by dime museums.
 The average performer had a schedule that included 10 to 15 shows a day, and was shuttled back and forth week after week from one museum to another.
 When a popular freak show performer came to a dime museum in New York, they were overworked and exploited to make the museum money.
 For example, when Fedor Jeftichew (known as "Jo-Jo, the Dog-Faced Boy") appeared at the Globe Museum in New York, his manager arranged to have him perform 23 shows during a 12- to 14-hour day.

-Changing attitudes about physical differences led to the decline of the freak show as a form of entertainment towards the end of the 19th century.
-As previously mysterious anomalies were scientifically explained as genetic mutations or diseases, freaks became the objects of sympathy rather than fear or disdain.
-Laws were passed restricting freak shows for these reasons.
-For example, Michigan law forbids the "exhibition [of] any deformed human being or human monstrosity, except as used for scientific purposes".
-At the start of the 20th century, movies and television began to satisfy audiences' thirst for entertainment.
-People could see similar types of acts and abnormalities from the comfort of their own homes or a nice theater, and no longer needed to pay to see freaks.
-Though movies and television played a big part in the decline of the freak show, the rise of disability rights was a larger cause of decline.
+The decline of the freak show's popularity started towards the beginning of the 20th century as attitudes about physical differences started to change.
+Freaks became more sympathetic and less feared as previous anomalies were stripped of their mystery after being scientifically explained as genetic mutations or diseases.
+Laws were passed restricting freak shows in response to these new views.
+Michigan, for example, passed laws forbidding the "exhibition [of] any deformed human being or human monstrosity, except as used for scientific purposes".
+Movies and television began to fill that void around the start of the 20th century.
+People could see similar types of acts and abnormalities from the comfort of their own homes or a theater, and no longer needed to pay to see freaks.
+An even bigger impact for the decline was the rise of disability rights.
 Many now viewed freak shows as wrong and profiting from others' misfortune.
 Though paid well, the freaks of the 19th century did not always enjoy quality of life.
 Frank Lentini, the three-legged man, was quoted saying, "My limb does not bother me as much as the curious, critical gaze."